ArduPilot/ardupilot_wiki/common/source/docs/common-chdk-camera-control-tutorial.rst

 stitching automatically-captured pictures into a composite image.
 We'll use the same
 `3DR_Shoot.bas <http://download.ardupilot.org/downloads/wiki/other_files/3DR_Shoot.txt>`__\ script
-that we used in the previous section.The process is similar to setting shutter triggers at waypoints, only to make sure we capture the entire area, we need more frequent, more regular waypoints.
+that we used in the previous section.
+The process is similar to setting shutter triggers at waypoints, only to make sure we capture the entire area we need more frequent, more regular waypoints.
 We’ll do this automatically using Mission Planner’s **Grid V2** automatic waypoint function.